 - Willingness and plans to provide case studies and lessons learned to share with others as well as providing feedback to improve INVEST 1.0.

 - Demonstrated interest and support.
 For instance, support from senior management, past work in this area, support from local elected officials, public support, etc.

 - Availability of local match and necessary staffing and resources.

 - Project adds to the diversity of the set of INVEST projects underway nationally.
 Applications of the INVEST Operations and Maintenance module are currently under-represented, and as such, FHWA is particularly interested in this type of application.

 After selection, the recipient will participate in a conference call with FHWA to discuss the project.
 FHWA will provide feedback on the draft work plan, the goals of the project and any additional assistance/resources that FHWA may have available.
 A revised work plan should be submitted and approved by FHWA before commencing work.

 Submitting a letter of interest is not a guarantee of funding.

-The deadline for submitting letters of interest to the Division offices is March 28, 2014.
-Division offices will forward letters of interest to headquarters by April 4, 2014.
+The deadline for submitting letters of interest to the Division offices has passed.
+Division offices forwarded letters of interest to headquarters by April 4, 2014.
 Funding decisions will be announced in May.
 Projects must be completed by May 2015 unless a reason for a longer timeline is justified in the letter of interest.
 Earlier conclusion dates are encouraged.